openharmony/docs/en/application-dev/reference/apis/js-apis-rpc.md

 registerDeathRecipient(recipient: DeathRecipient, flags: number): void

 Registers a callback for receiving death notifications of the remote object.
-This method is called if the remote object process matching the **RemoteProxy** object is killed.
+The callback will be called if the remote object process matching the **RemoteProxy** object is killed.

 **System capability**: SystemCapability.Communication.IPC.Core